codefoster/codefoster.com/source/_posts/selectingelements.md

 The result of these jQuery function calls is (like practically all jQuery functions) another [jQuery](http://api.jquery.com/jquery/) object.
 If you want the actual DOM element for the singular call, use the [get](http://api.jquery.com/get/) function, and if you want an array of all of the DOM elements for the plural call, use the [toArray](http://api.jquery.com/toArray/) function.

 ## Conclusion
-So you&#39;ve seen that there are, as always, many ways to skin a cat.
+So you've seen that there are, as always, many ways to skin a cat.
 The deciding factors regarding which to use in my opinion are:

 *   What result type works best for you?
 Do you want an actual DOM element (or list of DOM elements) or would a QueryCollection or jQuery object give you more functionality?
 *   Is your app exclusively on the Windows 8 client platform?
-If so then you&#39;re certainly going to want a dependency on the WinJS library and thus the WinJS method might be your best bet.
+If so then you're certainly going to want a dependency on the WinJS library and thus the WinJS method might be your best bet.
 *   Have you already decided to take a dependency on the jQuery library?
 Are you already really familiar with using jQuery?

-It&#39;s good to have choices.
+It's good to have choices.
 Happy selecting.